 Fast Processing Times

 Spain is very well-organized bureaucratically.
-This is why you should be able to acquire your Spanish resident permit within 60 days of your Golden Visa application.
+This is why you should be able to acquire your Spanish resident permit within 90 days of your Golden Visa application.

 Generous Taxing Initiatives

 Capital Gains Tax (CGT) starts at 24% and can go up to 27% for any gains exceeding €50,000.
-CGT applies to any profit made from selling a property.
+CGT applies to any profit made from selling a property at a profit.

 Annual property taxes are very cheap.

-Family Members Inclusion
+Inclusion of Family Members

-No Minimum Stay Requirement for Renewal
+No Minimum Stay Requirement

 Permanent Residency and Citizenship

 If you maintain a temporary residence in Spain for five years, you become eligible to apply for permanent residency.

 As we mentioned above, there is no stay requirement in Spain to keep your residence permit.
-However, if you ultimately wish to apply for citizenship, you are required to live there at least six months per year for ten consecutive years.
-After this, you’ll get your Spanish passport.
-The Spanish passport is amongst the strongest in the world.
-It allows you to travel visa-free to 188 countries.
+However, if you ultimately wish to apply for citizenship, you are required to live in Spain at least six months per year for ten consecutive years.
+If you do so, you may qualify for a Spanish passport.

 Variety of Investment Options

-Spain is a financially strong country with many attractive sectors.
-This program allows you to invest in various sectors such as business or real estate property investment.
-Keep reading this guide for a deep exploration of the investment options.
+Spain is a financially strong country with many attractive investment opportunities.
+The Golden Visa program in Spain allows you to invest in various sectors such as real estate, or any Spanish business as a matter of fact.

-Eligibility for The Golden Visa Spain
+Eligibility for Golden Visa in Spain

 In order to be eligible to apply for a Golden Visa in Spain, you must:

-Be over 18 years old
+Be over 18 years of age

 Have a clean criminal record

 Not have been refused visas or entry into the Schengen zone

 Have enough funds to support yourself during your stay in Spain

 Make a qualifying investment in Spain

 Not be on the nation’s list of undesirable people

-The Spain Golden Visa Investment Options
+Spain Golden Visa Investment Options

-The Real Estate Investment Option
+Real Estate Investment Option